meggy-lie-anne/TopologyCubicalComplexes/report.typ

 === Representing cubical complexes

-We can take advantage of the structure of cubical complexes to represent them more efficiently.
-In a $d$-dimensional complex, each cube can be represented as an element of $NN^d$.
-Each element of this vector corresponds to one dimension.
-If the coordinate is even, the corresponding interval in the product is degenerate, and if it is odd it is non-degenerate.
-The interval corresponding to a coordinate $x$ starts at $x div 2$ (using euclidian division).
+We can improve the efficiency of the representation of cubical complexes by taking advantage of their structure.
+In a 𝑑-dimensional complex, each cube can be efficiently represented as an element of $NN^d$.
+Here, each element of this vector corresponds to a dimension.
+If the coordinate is even, the corresponding interval in the product is degenerate; if it is odd, it is non-degenerate.
+The interval corresponding to a coordinate $x$ starts at $x div 2$ (using Euclidean division).

-The complex in @ex1 can thus be represented with this set (considering the y axis points down and that $(0, 0)$ is in the upper-left corner):
+The complex illustrated in @ex1 can be represented using this set (assuming the y-axis points down, and (0, 0) is in the upper-left corner):

 $
 {